Braves vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Braves Recent Betting Performance

-- In nine games as the favorite over the last 10 matchups, the Braves have a record of 3-6.
+- The Braves have played as the favorite in nine of their past 10 games and have gone 3-6 in those contests.

-- In their last 10 games with a total, the Braves and their opponents are 5-3-2 when it comes to hitting the over.
+- When it comes to hitting the over, the Braves and their opponents are 4-4-2 in their last 10 games with a total.

-- The Braves have won two of their last four games against the spread.
+- The Braves have won two of their last five games against the spread.

 Explore More About This Game